 On July 16, 2015, the Company entered into a term loan agreement (the "2015 Term Loan Agreement"), with Bank of America, N.A., as administrative agent, and other lenders party thereto.
 The 2015 Term Loan Agreement provides for an unsecured term loan in the amount of \$300 million (the "2015 Term Loan").
 The 2015 Term Loan is scheduled to mature on July 16, 2020, subject to acceleration upon certain specified events of default, including breaches of representations or covenants, failure to pay other material indebtedness or a change of control of the Company, as defined in the 2015 Term Loan Agreement, and is amortized in equal quarterly installments in an amount equal to 1.25 percent of the original principal amount of the 2015 Term Loan.
 The Company incurred lender fees and issuance costs totaling \$1.4 million in connection with the issuance of the 2015 Term Loan.
-The lender fees and issuance costs are being amortized to expense over the term of the 2015 Term Loan.
 As of December 29,